AmiraliQdi/Ping-Reader/README.md

 ```sh
 $ pip install bluerobotics-ping --upgrade
 ```

  ---

 ## Scripts

+### Ping360.py

+Basic ping360 example to perform full scan (use correct args to run script).

-### PingAPI
+### PingImageMaker

-PingAPI.py file can be used to make image representing an output for sonar scan using ping api.
+PingImageMaker.py file can be used to make image representing an output for sonar scan using ping api.

 ### PingScript